How to make the transition from OYAP into paid apprenticeship

 Passing the Interprovincial exam brings ‘Red Seal’ certification, which allows a journeyperson to work in other provinces.

-OYAP receives funding from the Ministry of Advanced Education and Skills Development (MAESD) .
+OYAP receives funding from the Ministry of Training, Colleges and Universities (MTCU).
 It is a school-work transition program that allows students to complete high school while developing work skills and building hours and competencies toward the completion of an apprenticeship.

 Ontario College of Trades (OCOT)